SmarterApp/TDS_Student/README.md

 * `itemscoring.qti.sympyTimeoutMillis=10000` - Timeout for Python ItemscoringEngine
 * `itemScoring.callbackUrl=http://localhost:8080/student/ItemScoringCallback.axd`  - Itemscoring callback url

+#### New Student Properties (as of January performance release)
+* `performance.datasource.minPoolSize=5` - Minimum pool size for the January release code
+* `performance.datasource.maxPoolSize=20` - Maximum pool size for the January release code
+* `performance.logMaxTestOpportunities.enabled=false` - Enable the tracking of the maximum test opportunities active at a given time
+* `performance.logLatency.enabled=false` - Enable the logging of DB latencies from the code for debugging/tracking performance

+## Caching
+Certain configuration and test metadata is now cached for a limited amount of time on the web server.
+It is enabled by default and provides the following caching buckets:

+* Short Term: 20 seconds
+* Medium Term: 10 minutes
+* Long Term: 2 hours

+These values can be changed in the `resources\ehcache.xml` if needed.

+### Disabling Caching
+In order to disable caching you will need to make the following changes to `resources\performance-context.xml`:

+* Comment out this line: `<cache:annotation-driven key-generator="cacheKeyGenerator" />`
+* Change the enabled property to `false` in the `cachingService` bean

 ## Build Order
 These are the steps that should be taken in order to build all of the Student-related artifacts: